 - Foreign regulatory authority – another national regulating authority in the sphere of medical devices, entitled to implement regulatory measures in its jurisdiction (outside Canada),

 - Incident – an event occurred in relation to the medical device (e.g. failure of the device or consequences of its use in the form of harm caused to the patient’s health).

 Importation and Marketing Rules and Requirements

-The Health Canada states that certain provisions of the Medical Devices Regulations (Regulations), should not be applied in case of a COVID-19 medical device, providing that there is a public need for the devices in question, the appropriate application of the authorization has been duly submitted by the manufacturer, while the Ministry has already authorized the importation or marketing of the device and such authorization has not been revoked.
+Health Canada states that certain provisions of the medical device regulations, should not be applied to COVID-19 medical devices.
+If there is a public need for the device in question, the appropriate application of the authorization should be duly submitted by the manufacturer, while the Ministry has already authorized the importation or marketing of the device and such authorization has not been revoked.